daevooh/Python-course/Beginner_Level/Basic_Syntax_And_Data_Types/3-Lists-tuples-dictionaries/README.md

 **Lists, Tuples, and Dictionaries**
-Three essential data structures in Python.
-I'll explain each concept, provide examples, and tie them to real-life scenarios that align with the final project objectives (automating data entry and analyzing remittances).
-Afterward, we can curate exercises for these concepts.

 **1. Lists: Tracking Daily Remittances**
 **Scenario:** Imagine you're building a system to track the daily remittances of a driver for a week.
 You need to store the remittance amounts for each day and calculate the total remittance for the week.